CS3398-Io-StudentLoans/WayPathIO/README.md

   2. Navigate to https://userweb.cs.txstate.edu/~d_l310/waypathio/.

 ## **Next Steps**
 We will be finishing the map and making sure all basic functions work.
 We will also be adding more features such as path calculation and optimization.
+We will all go through the tutorial for OpenLayers in order to use it with the Node.js web framework.
    * Brian Chamblee
    * Daniel Le - Figuring out how to get the static website into a dynamic web application.
    * Jose (Jay) Martinez